sjzeil/automat/docs/src/jbake/content/creatingAnFA.md

 * Replace a new transition rule by selecting it in the stack, typing a character in the `Transition:` box and clicking `Replace`.
 * Remove an existing transition rule by selecting it in the stack and clicking `Remove`.
 * Move the selected character up and down in the stack.
 This is for esthetic purposes only -- it has no effect on the behavior of the automaton.

+### Editing an Existing Transition

+To select an existing transition for editing, click on the _text stack_ attached to the arrow.

 ### Special Rules in Transitions